Halloween Rhyming Words for Preschoolers

 Using Rhyming Books and Songs

-You know me… I always recommend the use of books every day, regardless of your theme.
+You know me… I always recommend using books every day, regardless of your theme.
 In addition, if you combine books and songs, it is even better because you are addressing multiple domains at the same time.
-These are some of the rhyming books that I like:

 Pin It for Later